OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 - [How to find hidden cameras - 2.0](https://www.securitybees.com/blogs/home/48443077-how-to-find-hidden-cameras)
 - [4 Ways of Detecting Hidden Cameras in Your Airbnb](https://www.surveillance-video.com/blog/4-ways-to-find-hidden-cameras-in-your-airbnb.html)
 - [Cybersecurity expert explains how to find hidden cameras in an Airbnb or hotel room](https://www.mirror.co.uk/news/weird-news/cybersecurity-expert-explains-how-find-25118806)

+> Keep in mind that cameras are frequently mounted with the mirror in the frame.
+This increases the camera's field of view.
+Check out ceiling as well.
+Also, keep in mind that the camera can be hidden in glasses, a cigarette pack, or a watch.

 - [How to Find Hidden Spy Cameras in your Airbnb with Wireshark](https://www.franksworld.com/2022/10/15/how-to-find-hidden-spy-cameras-in-your-airbnb-with-wireshark)
 - [Lumos System Can Find Hidden Cameras and IoT Devices in Your Airbnb or Hotel Room](https://thehackernews.com/2022/05/lumos-system-can-find-hidden-cameras.html)
 - [Lumos: IoT device detection system](https://usa.kaspersky.com/blog/how-to-find-spy-cameras-and-other-iot-devices/26737)